 A Florida Board of Psychology discipline defense lawyer at the Law Offices of Anidjar & Levine is ready to discuss the details of your case.
 We have worked with mental health professionals, helping them through the disciplinary process.
 We understand the steps to take and the deadlines that must be met.
-For a free, no-risk review of your Board of Psychology discipline case, contact the Law Offices of Anidjar & Levine today at 1-800-747-3733.
+For a free, no-risk review of your Board of Psychology discipline case, contact the Law Offices of Anidjar & Levine today.

 Professional Misconduct for Mental Health Professionals

 The American Psychological Association holds mental health professionals responsible for adhering to five general principles: beneficence and nonmaleficence (taking care to do no harm), fidelity and responsibility (maintain standards of conduct and take responsibility for their behavior), integrity, justice, and respect for people’s rights and dignity.
 Certain types of professional misconduct may include:

 - Any type of sexual relationship with a patient

 - Paying a kickback to a client or patient or receiving a kickback for giving a referral

 - Helping someone who is unlicensed to practice psychology do so